Skip to main content

 • Your credit will be approved or denied instantly.
 The results of the Plus Loan request will be transmitted to UW-Stevens Point from the processing center within 48 hours.

-Federal Graduate PLUS Direct LOAN
+Federal Graduate PLUS Direct Loan

 Graduate students may apply for loans from a non-need-based program called Graduate PLUS Direct Loan.
 The graduate student may borrow an amount up to the cost of attendance minus other financial aid.
-The interest rate for the Graduate PLUS Direct Loan is 9.08% for loans disbursed between July 1, 2024 and June 30, 2025 and interest begins to accumulate on the date of the first loan disbursement.
+The interest rate for the Graduate PLUS Direct Loan is 8.94% for loans disbursed between July 1, 2025 and June 30, 2026 and interest begins to accumulate on the date of the first loan disbursement.
 The Graduate PLUS Direct Loan currently has a 4.228% origination fee.

 Graduate students may apply for the Graduate PLUS Direct Loan at studentaid.gov and are required to complete a separate Entrance Loan Counseling for this loan.